Yongqiang100/co2-basalt-dfn-ReactiveTransport/README.md

 ```

 `run_local.sh` invokes `mpirun` and auto-detects the executable; the `MPIRUN` environment variable or `--mpirun` flag can override this.
 The 25-realization ensemble requires approximately 125 CPU-hours in serial; concurrent execution via `--parallel` reduces wall-clock time at the cost of higher memory usage.

+The dfnworks and PFLOTRAN are not included in the requirements.txt file.
+They need to be installed/compiled from their official website following the user guide files, which are subjected to continuous updating and thus not included here.

 ## Figure generation